City-Bureau/city-scrapers/README.md

 ## Community Mission

 The City Bureau Labs community welcomes contributions from everyone.
-We prioritize learning and leadership opportunities for racial and gender minorities.
+We prioritize learning and leadership opportunities for under-represented individuals in tech and journalism.

 We hope that working with us will fill experience gaps (like using git/github, working with data, or having your ideas taken seriously), so that more under-represented people will become decision-makers in both our community and Chicago’s tech and media scenes at large.